The Gift of Listening to Ourselves: how compassionate self-enquiry can reduce stress and help us heal

 Unfortunately, many of us are unable to distinguish real danger from imagined fears, especially when our judgement is distorted by chronic stress, past trauma, or bias.
 So how can we tune into ourselves to recognise primal fear as a genuine warning sign, distinct from another fearful story we’re telling ourselves?

-I love this simple gratitude technique by Ingrid Helander for effectively responding to danger by calming your daily worries.
+I love this simple gratitude technique by Ingrid Helander for effectively responding to danger by calming our daily worries.
 Ingrid beautifully describes how we can identify practical tools and develop strategies that help strengthen self-connection, clarifying thoughts and rebuilding trust in ourselves.

 Many self-help leaders tell us we have no reason to worry.
 Either we can control the situation, making worry unnecessary; or we can’t, in which case worrying is pointless.
 Unfortunately, worry is not binary.
 This mountain landscape has many craggy grey faces, and worry thrives in these shadowlands.

-You’ve surely encountered situations in which your initial control, or our ability to regain control, is unclear.
+You’ve surely encountered situations in which your initial control, or ability to regain control, is unclear.
 This is my daily experience, living with sight loss: I encounter physical and digital systems that are difficult or impossible to use independently because they weren’t designed with accessibility in mind; and ablest attitudes become barriers to service, opportunity, and inclusion.

 Like many retinoblastoma survivors, I live with a second cancer risk.
 I can’t control whether cancer develops again, but I could impact an early diagnosis by pressing for symptoms to be investigated when they arise.
 My sense of control is stripped away by the lack of follow up care designed with our unique risks in mind, and by healthcare professionals not taking concerns seriously.